 Jack received a letter from the council asking him to remove or cut back his tree.
 Jack threw the letter away and carried on tending to his beautiful tree.
 Children loved it and one passer by told him the lime leaves were edible and very nutritious.
-He said the leaves were heart shaped because ‘they’re good for the nerves’.
+He said the leaves are heart shaped because they’re good for the nerves.

 Jack ate the leaves and started cooking amazing curries with them.
 His other favourite dish was veggie sausages wrapped in cabbage leaves from his garden.
 He would invite people round for sausage and cabbage dinner.
 His cooking was exceptional and we all came back for more.

 He performed puppet shows and circus acts.
 In ‘The Dungeon’ as he called it (the cellar), he would hold great banquets where he’d dress up as a minstrel, play his violin and tell us stories.
 We loved him.
-He created a whole community spirit in the neighbourhood.
+He created a whole community spirit.

 Jack wasn’t interested in the complaints he was getting from the council about his lime tree.
 The more letters arrived the more he tore them up furiously and threw them in the bin.
 He put a notice outside his front door, ‘LEAVE ME AND MY TREE ALONE!’

 A week later he looked out of the window and saw a woman cutting at his tree.
 He shouted angrily at this mischief maker who had the audacity to step foot on his pathway and meddle with his prize tree.
 ‘What do you think you’re doing?’
 The woman looked up and smiled.

 ‘Council orders Mr Strawman.
 We’ve had complaints about your tree and its in the way.’

 ‘You can’t do that to my tree!
 Who do you think you are?’

 ‘I’m an official of the council Mr Strawman and have an order to cut back your tree which is an offence to this neighbourhood.
 You have not complied to our requests and there is an order to cut back this tree.’